pats-drones/pats_api_example/README.md

 - `size_insect` the estimated size (diameter of bounding box) of the insect in pixel values
 - `sposX_insect`, `sposY_insect` and `sposZ_insect` smoothed positions of the insect in the viewport of the camera.
 - `svelX_insect`, `svelY_insect` and `svelZ_insect` the velocity
-- `vel_valid_insect` indicator whether moving averaging filter for smoothed velocities is full
+- `vel_valid_insect` boolean indicator whether moving averaging filter for smoothed velocities is full.

 Response body: